Cannabis manufacturing: Nexus between quality control and safety

 - Physical Hazards – Debris that is big enough to cause harm, like metal or glass fragments.

-Sometime in the future when the federal government becomes involved and federal regulations are developed, cannabis manufacturers may be asked to implement a HACCP system or similar practices.
+Sometime in the future, the federal government may ask cannabis manufacturers to implement an HACCP system or similar practices.
 The HACCP structure allows manufacturers to consider the steps in the process to identify and eliminate the risk of hazards.
 This system is one piece of a larger structure of safety programs like standard operating procedures and good manufacturing processes (GMP).